Coerulatus/RP_robot_manipulator/README.md

 * the first joint is positioned on [0,0,0] and has the z-axis pointing upwards
 * if the last joint is revolute then the last reference frame needs to have the x-axis pointing in the direction of the link
 * if the last joint is prismatic then the last reference frame needs to have the z-axis pointing in the direction of the link

+The parameters are reported in the following order: *alpha a d theta*.
+The angles are expressed in radians and the expressions +-pi,+-pi/2 can be used.

 The projects comes with an example file already present in the src_cpp folder, and more examples in the example_manipulators folder.